 Sure you can level your cakes with a knife, but unless you are a pro, I doubt they are ever truly straight.
 The Wilton Decorate Smart Small Cake Leveler is inexpensive and effective!
 There are several different heights you can set this to depending on how tall or short you want to level your cake.

-When I make cakes, I also reach for my Wilton 2103-307 Cake Lifter, 8-inch.
+When I make cakes, I also reach for my Cake Lifter.
 It helps the cake from breaking apart and makes transporting the layers really easy!

 Lastly, I bake all my cakes with bake even stripes.
 This helps make a nice and even topped cake therefore reducing the amount of cake wasted due to the dome it creates when baked.